 Community Indicator Projects

 All of the NNIP partners have recurrently updated neighborhood data systems covering a variety of topics.
-In some cities, communities use the data from the NNIP partners to develop community indicator projects.
+In some cities, partners also use data within community indicator projects.
 In this approach, indicators are selected either across topical domains or with a focus (like children) to collectively track trends in community well-being and quality of life.
-A comprehensive indicators project offers the community an opportunity to discuss what is important to them, to systematically review whether things have been getting better or worse, and to establish priorities for policy response.
+A community indicators project offers the opportunity to discuss what is important, to systematically review whether things have been getting better or worse, and to establish priorities for policy response.
+See our list of Community Indicator Projects involving NNIP partners.
+NNIP also collaborates with other organizations focused on indicators systems, such as the Community Indicators Consortium (CIC).
+The CIC website has a listing of indicator projects in the U.S. and internationally (both neighborhood-focused and those using larger geographic areas).

 Related Stories: